ChicagoTechAcademy/dataUploaders/README.md

 - Create spreadsheets for FOCUS Tardy and Hall Sweeps
 - Create spreadsheet for Enrollment
 - Create spreadsheets for Total and Weekly Average Daily Attendance
+- Clean and Upload Student Account Balances

 ToDo:
 - Upload Classes Offered
 - Upload Grades
 - Clean and Upload Data Quality
+- Add Week to FOCUS Tardy and HallSweep
 - Add Week A/T DB
 - Look into Zapier or other automation tools to refresh connected sheets on update
 - Transcript Audit

-- Add Week to FOCUS Tardy and HallSweep
+- Clean and Upload Medical Compliance